chrissoncrant/space-tourism/MY-README.md

 ## Initial Gameplan
 - Mobile-first design.
 It makes a lot more sense to me to build up to the desktop version than vice versa.
+- Define components and look for repeated patterns.
 - I have been wanting to explore Cube CSS methodology created by Andy Bell (see [Resources](#resources)).
 The best way to explore something like this is to apply it and so that's the plan.

 ## The Challenges